juhalehtonen/towwwer/README.md

 If you add dependencies that require system packages, you will need to update the Dockerfile for the build container, and rerun the docker build command to update it.

-Test localy "deployment": `cp rel/artifacts/towwwer-0.1.0.tar.gz /tmp/test/`
+Test local "deployment": `cp rel/artifacts/towwwer-0.1.0.tar.gz /tmp/test/`

 Start the release with: `cd /tmp/test && tar -xf towwwer-0.1.0.tar.gz && ./bin/towwwer start`

 ## Production migrations

 You can run migrations in production with `bin/towwwer migrate`.
-This is handled by rel/commands/migrate.sh and Towwwer.ReleaseTasks.
+This is handled by `rel/commands/migrate.sh` and `Towwwer.ReleaseTasks`.

 ## Features